zendesk/curly/README.md

 end
 ```

-Now, if the version of `Posts::CommentPresenter` is bumped, the cache keys for both
+Now, if the `version` of `Posts::CommentPresenter` is bumped, the cache keys for both
 presenters would change.
 You can register any number of view paths with `depends_on`.

+Curly integrates well with [Cache Digests](https://github.com/rails/cache_digests), so
-If you use [Cache Digests](https://github.com/rails/cache_digests), Curly will
+if you use it, the dependencies defined with `depends_on` will be tracked by
-automatically provide a list of dependencies.
-This will allow you to deploy changes
+cache_digests.
+This will allow you to deploy changes to your templates and have the
-to your templates and have the relevant caches automatically expire.
+relevant caches automatically expire.

 Thanks